jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 ## Running your Code

-Writing code and running tests is nice, but sometimes more direct feedback is useful, like when you want to experiment with Scala, or try out some methods that you implemented.
+Writing code and running tests is nice, but sometimes more direct feedback is useful, like when you want to experiment with Scala or try out some methods that you implemented.
 You can do this with a worksheet using the Scala REPL or by a `main` function.

 ### The Worksheet Mode

-A *worksheet* is a file where every line of code written in the IDE is executed and its output displayed as a comment.
+A *worksheet* is a file where every line of code written in the IDE is executed and its output is displayed as a comment.
 Any file that ends in `.worksheet.sc` in `src/main/scala` is considered to be a worksheet by the IDE.

 There is a worksheet in this example project at `src/main/scala/degrees/examples.worksheet.sc`.
 You can open it by clicking on it in the file explorer on the left.